PanJiaChen/vue-element-admin/README.md

 It is a magical vue admin based on the newest development stack of vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.
 It helps you build a large complex Single-Page Applications.
 I believe whatever your needs are, this project will help you.

-** [v4.0](https://github.com/PanJiaChen/vue-element-admin/tree/v4.0) has in beta.
-It built on vue-cli, optimized a lot of code, and added a lot of new features.
-Welcome to use and make suggestions. **
+**[v4.0](https://github.com/PanJiaChen/vue-element-admin/tree/v4.0) has in beta.
+It built on vue-cli@3, optimized a lot of code and added a lot of new features.
+Welcome to use and make suggestions.**

 - [Preview](http://panjiachen.github.io/vue-element-admin)